philwantsfish/philwantsfish.github.io/_posts/2016-05-1-scala-infinite-streams.md

 ---
 layout: post
 title: Infinite streams and prime numbers
 excerpt: "Scala Streams are similar to Lists but evalute their elements lazily.
 This small detail makes a world of difference.
-This post explores Streams and how they can encapsulate infinate sets."
+This post explores Streams and how they can encapsulate infinite sets."
 permalink: "scala/streamsandprimes"
 categories: Scala
 tags: